probcomp/Venturecxx/backend/hs/hs-v1.md

   out of regular extends, but might nonetheless make Venture v1 considerably easier to program in.
 Or might not.

+Ha!
+Env in HsVenture doesn't actually need frames, because the persistence of the map data structure does the right thing anyway!
+- Frames get persistence by paying linear time in the depth of histories; proper persistent trees just have a log everywhere.

 Code review questions
 ---------------------